entrepeneur4lyf/generative-ai-python/README.md

 ## Contributing

-See [Contributing](https://github.com/google/generative-ai-python/blob/main/CONTRIBUTING.md) for more information on contributing to the Google AI Python SDK.
+See [Contributing](https://github.com/google/generative-ai-php/blob/main/CONTRIBUTING.md) for more information on contributing to the Google AI PHP SDK.

 ## License